RealTimeGenomics/rtg-core/README.md

 * Joint Bayesian somatic variant detection, including support for contamination, and providing post-calling updated contamination estimate.
-Supports site-specific somatic mutation priors that allow databases such as dbSNP/COSMIC/etc to support the somatic calling.
+Supports site-specific somatic mutation priors that allow databases such as dbSNP/COSMIC/etc. to support the somatic calling.
-* Tools for Q/A and sample checking: coverage analysis, detect chromosome abnormalities, sample mislabelling, incorrect pedigree.
+* Tools for quality control and sample checking: coverage analysis, detection of chromosome abnormalities, verification of sex, sample mislabelling, incorrect pedigree.
 * Includes sophisticated variant comparison tools for benchmarking and ROC analysis to guide variant scoring and filtering.
+Including tool for visualization of ROC information between runs.
 * Fast and comprehensive metagenomic analysis pipelines.
 * Species frequency composition and abundance analysis, including bounds estimates and confidence scores both at the species and